SaroarShahan/hotshot/README.md

-Hotshot is a personal portfolio website based on NextJS, Typescript, and tailwindcss.
+Hotshot is a personal portfolio website based on NextJS, Typescript, and Tailwindcss.

 ## Getting Started